-The business address of the sole Managing Director is the address of Schiphol Nederland's principal executive office in the Netherlands.
+The business address of each Managing Director is the address of Schiphol Nederland's principal executive office in the Netherlands.

-There are no potential conflicts of interest between the duties of the sole Managing Director and its other interests and/or other duties.
+There are no potential conflicts of interest between the duties of each of the Managing Directors and their other interests and/or other duties.